xiaodaigh/FastGroupBy.jl/README.md

 ```

 # `fastby!`
-The `fastby!` function allows the user to group by a vector and produce
+The `fastby!` function allows the user perform some computation to a vector (`valvec`) group by another vector (`byvec`).
+Its output is a `Dict` whose keys are the distinct groups and the values are the output are the results of applying the function on the `valvec`.
-a `Dict` as the output.

 The function has three main arguments